aaronkyle/ex/e1/src/risk/model.md

 ---

-The model can be adapt to evaluate one or a custom selection of indices across pillars pillars:
+The model can be adapt to evaluate one or a custom selection of indices across pillars:

 **`Environmental` <code>[${selected_provider_E.length}]</code>**